Maine / Waldo County

 Is Belfast, ME a safe place to live?

-Belfast is considered a safe city, with a low violent crime rate of just 105 incidents per 100,000 people and a property crime rate of 1,200 per 100,000.
-Residents have a 1 in 950 chance of experiencing violent crime, making it a reassuring choice for families and retirees.
-The overall crime index remains well below national averages.
+Belfast is considered a safe community, with a low violent crime rate of 105 incidents per 100,000 residents and a property crime chance of 1 in 83.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Maine.

 105